UKGovernmentBEIS/inspect_ai/evals/gdm_capabilities/in_house_ctf/README.md

 ## Eval Sets

 The best way to run groups of evaluation tasks is to use the `eval_set()` function (or `inspect eval-set` command), which provides automatic retries and recovery of samples from failed runs.
-For example, to run the entire challenge suite for 5 epochs against three models:
+For example:

 ``` python
 from inspect_ai import eval_set